mvolkmann/blog/src/dart.md

 A class can use any number mixins.
 The class can then access any of the mixin properties and methods.
 It can also override any of the mixin methods.

+The order which classes are listed after the `with` keyword matters.
+Method lookup occurs from right to left (last one in wins).
+For example, in `class A extends B with C, D { ... }`, if `B`, `C`, and `D` all implement the same method, the version in `D` will take precedence.

 When calling a method on a class that extends another class and mixes in multiple mixins, the order of the mixins matters.